-When Gresham labor and employment lawyers investigate your claim, we will review the harasser’s behavior to determine if it can be considered pervasive or severe.
+When Gresham employment lawyers investigate your claim, we will review the harasser’s behavior to determine if it can be considered pervasive or severe.
 We may conclude if the perpetrator’s actions can be categorized as harassment by examining the following qualities:

 - The regularity in which the perpetrator initiated unwelcomed or discriminatory conduct

 - The unwanted conduct was humiliating, offensive, or physically threatening

 - The perpetrator’s behavior affected the victim’s ability to perform his or her job

 - The harasser’s conduct had an adverse effect on the victim’s well-being

 - The victim was harassed by his or her superior or by someone who had considerable weight within the company, corporation or organization